spautz/limited-cache/README.md

 **Immutable?**

-The cache itself is, but cacheMeta is persistent.
+The cache itself is, but the low-level cacheMeta is persistent.

 **API for bulk operations?**